Rho-n/AceGWT/README.md

 ## Latest news

-17 August 2015:
+18 August 2015:

 * Initial implementation of UiBinder code.
 AceGWTDemo works without modification.
-Editor can be referenced in a *.ui.xml file but can not be started.
+Editor can be referenced in another projects *.ui.xml file.
+The editor is auto-started via the load event.

 20 January 2015: